susanwrotethis/just-another-theme/README.md

 * Increased the line height for the menu, pages, archives, category and meta widgets lists.
 * Adjusted the link styles for primary sidebar and bottom widget area links.

+### 1.5.3

+* Adjusted the blockquote margins and the padding for footer widget content.